ghuntley/monorepo/ops/nixos/README.md

 fixed point evaluation (similar to standard NixOS module configuration) is used to combine configuration together.

-Building `ops.nixos.depot-switcher` yields a script that will automatically build and activate the newest configuration based on the current hostname.
+Building `ops.nixos.rebuilder` yields a script that will automatically build and activate the newest configuration based on the current hostname.

 ## Configured hosts: